What foods trigger eczema flare-ups?

 This evidence primarily comes from a study published in the Journal of Dermatology.
 The study itself, which was conducted in Japan, found that avoiding soy-based products for three months helped to reduce eczema symptoms in participating volunteers.1 But why could soy potentially trigger a flare-up?
 Well, even if you don't have a specific allergy to soy, soybeans can be problematic.

-What is MSG you ask?
-MSG is actually a building block of proteins often used to enhance the flavour of certain foods but, unfortunately, too much MSG can actually reduce your levels of certain antioxidants, thus affecting how your liver detoxifies certain chemicals.
-It’s actually estimated that 35% of eczema sufferers could experience more intense symptoms after consuming MSG containing foods.2
+MSG is a building block of proteins often used to enhance the flavour of certain foods but, unfortunately, too much MSG can actually reduce your levels of certain antioxidants, thus affecting how your liver detoxifies certain chemicals.
+It's actually estimated that 35% of eczema sufferers could experience more intense symptoms after consuming MSG containing foods.2

 My advice: When it comes to soy and soy-based products like soy sauce, quality really matters.
 Ideally, you want to invest in products that contain as few artificial ingredients as possible so, again, a certain amount of detective work might be needed.
 Try to opt for variants that are MSG-free or alternatives such as our own Kelpamare.
 This sauce is completely free from artificial flavours, preservatives and MSG in addition to being vegan-friendly.